aws/aws-sdk-js/doc-src/guide/browser-configuring-wif.md

 ```

 <p class="note">The <code>ProviderId</code> parameter should be set to null
-  or left unset when configuring web identity federation through Google.
+  or omitted when configuring web identity federation through Google.
 </p>

 Remember, the `ACCESS_TOKEN` value is the access token you got from your